jeffrom/logd/WORK.md

 # TODO

-- [ ] make consistency guarantees configurable. fast by default (at-most-once), but also force disk flush before returning success (at-least-once) if that's desired.
-  - most strict can use `creat(O_SYNC)`, or maybe just flush before responding to each command
-  - least strict just needs to fsync during shutdown
-  - have a flush interval option. this can be implemented by just putting a flush command into the queue at an interval. also document how it may be better to just change the dirty page cache kernel settings.
 - [ ] audit / fix int types, such as batch size (should be int, not uint64)
 - [ ] simple replication, scanner failover
 - [ ] config validation